 There is a small entrance fee of $1.79 USD per person to enter the park, and you’ll walk for about 20-minutes to the peak.

-After the sunrise, climb back down the mountain and get breakfast at one of the stalls near the entrance.
+After sunrise, climb down the mountain and get breakfast at one of the stalls near the entrance.
 On your way down, make a stop at the viewing platform and catch a glimpse of the traditional women drivers, the Jeju haenyeo.

 If you’re looking for a delightful Jeju island tour to see the island’s highlights, I suggest you book this small-group tour to sunrise peak and other famous places.